mpg-age-bioinformatics/shell-genomics-edamame/README.md

 navigate amongst them.

 * * * *
-**Short Exercise**
+##EXERCISE

-Now, list the contents of the /bin directory.
+- List the contents of the /bin directory.
 Do you see anything familiar in there?

 * * * *

-## Saving time with shortcuts, wild cards, and tab completion
+## Saving time with shortcuts and wild cards

 ### Shortcuts